Reference: Postulate Mechanics

 ATTENTION

-When awareness is focused on any part of the universe we have ATTENTION.
+When awareness is focused and receptive we have attention.
+Left to itself, attention goes to anomalies that require resolution.
 Attention is optimum when it is neither fixed nor sweeping at random.
-[Mind]

 —B—